-My official title in Germany is Psychologische Beraterin (Psychological Counselor), which allows me to see clients for private, mental health counseling.
-This is not a protected title and does not require me to fulfill any sort of professional licensing requirements.
-My education and experience gained in the U.S. are what position me to offer counseling services with English-speaking individuals in Germany.
+My official title in Germany is Heilpraktiker für Psychotherapie, which allows me to see clients for private psychotherapy.
+My education and experience gained in the U.S. position me to offer psychotherapy services to English-speaking individuals in Germany.
 My title in the U.S. is Psychologist and I am currently licensed and registered to practice in New York State (License number 021552).

 Fees and Insurance

-Fees: Counseling sessions are 80 € per 50-minute session.
+Fees: Psychotherapy sessions are 80 € per 50-minute session.
 I offer a limited number of sliding scale slots depending on the client’s financial situation.

-Fees per session: If we decide to work together, you have a choice of paying cash at the time of our session or setting up a transfer of funds (“Überweisung”).
-We’ll talk about what works best for you.
+Fees per session: If we decide to work together, payments will be made via monthly transfer of funds (“Überweisung”).
+In circumstances where this is not feasible, I can accept cash.
 I do not take credit cards at this time.
 For my own bookkeeping purposes, I create an invoice for each payment.
 Please let me know if you would like a copy of this invoice.

 Insurance: I am not on any insurance panels in Berlin, as these are mostly reserved for mental health clinicians with the protected German title of “Psychologische*r Psychotherapeut*in” (“psychological psychotherapist”).

 Please notify me at least 24 hours beforehand if you need to miss a session.
-Any sessions cancelled without a rescheduled appointment for the same week will be billed to you.
+Outside of sickness or emergencies, any sessions cancelled without a rescheduled appointment for the same week will be billed to you.
 Appointments can be rescheduled if I have availability.
 The regularity of your sessions is key to establishing our therapeutic relationship and reaching your goals.

 I am a member of the American Psychological Association and adhere to their ethical code.
 Confidentiality is one of the most important privileges in my field.
 Without my keeping what you share with me in sessions confidential, it would be impossible to do anything resembling deep therapeutic work together.
 However, there are limits on confidentiality which I am bound to, including breaking confidentiality in cases when someone threatens suicide, harm toward another person, or known maltreatment of children, people with disabilities, or the elderly.

-As a Psychologische Beraterin, my confidentiality (Schweigepflicht) is also mandated.
+As a Heilpraktiker für Psychotherapie, my confidentiality (Schweigepflicht) is also mandated.
 Similarly however, we are permitted to break confidentiality in cases where one is expressing a desire to kill themselves, someone else, or shares information about a child, an elderly person, or a person with a disability being harmed.